 The complete ingredient list and measurements are listed in the printable recipe below.

-- Crab:Â If you are lucky enough to get fresh, definitely buy it, but if you are like us, we can usually only get the pasteurized crabmeat in a little plastic tub with a resealable lid.
-It typically has a shelf life of 6-12 months until it is opened and should be consumed within 3 days.
+- Crab: If you are lucky enough to get fresh crab, definitely buy it.
+If you are like us, you can usually only get pasteurized crabmeat in a little plastic tub with a resealable lid.
+It typically has a shelf life of 6-12 months after opening and should be consumed within 3 days.

 - Egg and Mayo: These two ingredients serve as the binder for the cakes, so use your favorite brand.